Banda Pachuco

-Banda Pachuco is a regional Mexican band formed in 1993.
+Banda Pachuco is a regional Mexican band formed in Los Angeles, California, in 1993.
 They specialize in the technobanda genre.
-They reached number 5 in the Billboard Hot Latin Tracks with their song "Mitad Tu, Mitad Yo", in 1995.
+They reached No. 5 in the Billboard Hot Latin Tracks with their song "Mitad Tu, Mitad Yo", in 1995.
 They made a big hit with their album Terco Corazon, released in 1998 and welcoming a new singer, Neo Serrato.
 At the start of the year 2000 they made a new album, "Sueno Con Salma".
 On that same album, the song "Aqui Ya De Nada Sirvo", composed by José S. Corral, made a big hit throughout all Latin America.
 By the following year, Neo Serrato left the band to start a solo career.